jeff4/bionotes.github.io/_other/zhongwen.md

 1.
 1. 還 [还] - huán (to go back to; to give back, repay) from L5.
 Delete when done
 1. 給 [给] - gěi (to give) from L4.
 Delete when done
-1. 對 - duì (correct; to, towards -- second def is from L3) Delete when done
-1. 還 [还] - huán (to go back to; to give back, repay).
-From L5.
-Delete when done.

 ### Lesson 22
 1. 就要...了 -  jiù yào...le (about to...)